-Well-known for a fortunate string of 1970s glam rock and synthpop successes including Do You Wanna Dance?, School Love and the 1973 super smash hit Dancin’ (on a Saturday Night), as well as for having composed and produced more than 45 hits for artists such as Michael Jackson, Andrea Bocelli, Céline Dion and Diana Ross, totalling 40 million records sold worldwide with his studio work, Barry Blue is a man of many hats and endless inspiration.
+Known by the public for a fortunate string of glam rock and synthpop successes in the 1970s including Do You Wanna Dance?, School Love and the 1973 super smash hit Dancin’ (on a Saturday Night), as well as for composing more than 45 hits for artists such as Michael Jackson, Andrea Bocelli, Céline Dion and Diana Ross, Barry Blue is a man of many hats and endless inspiration.

-His music compositions were also picked to soundtrack legendary Hollywood series like Breaking Bad and Sex and the City, and movies such as The Long Good Friday and The Sweeney.
+His studio work totalled 40 million records sold worldwide, his music was chosen for the likes of the TV series Breaking Bad and Sex and the City, and his tunes soundtracked movies such as The Long Good Friday and The Sweeney.

 There are three of them: Boy in the Moon, which I wrote when my son was born, Lost For Words, which I sang at my daughter’s wedding, and also Call My Name, which is my wife’s favourite song of mine.

 Why did you pick Barry Blue as a stage name when your real name is Barry Green?

 Prior to that, I had released three singles as Barry Green by Decca label, and all of them had been quite unsuccessful, so, after chatting with the record company, one of the chaps around the table said: “How about a name change?”
 He went on to suddenly explain that green is considered an unlucky colour by circus performers.
 As the music business is something akin to a circus, I eventually decided to change my colour!